labibkhan11/Lab1/README.md

 Overview

-This lab involves setting up Git/GitHub, learning how to use github from your device, and debugging an HTML file to learn version control and HTML basics.
+This lab involves setting up Git/GitHub, learning how to use GitHub from your device, and debugging an HTML file to learn HTML basics.

 Mistakes in the Original Code and Fixes